appsmithorg/appsmith-docs/core-concepts/connecting-to-data-sources/querying-a-database/connect-to-apis.md

 # Configuring APIs

-{% hint style="success" %}
-If your API is not available on the public internet, you must expose it via a service such as [https://ngrok.com/](https://ngrok.com/)
+> If your API is not available on the public internet, you must expose it via a service such as [https://ngrok.com/](https://ngrok.com/)
-{% endhint %}

 ## API Editor